uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/Main Cast/Protagonists/Terzi Reef.md

 ___
 Can change the direction of any Vector.
 ___
 ## Kinetic Impact (Alpha):
 ___
 Creates an Impact on any Object touched by the User
 ___
 ## Impact Simulation (Beta)
 ___
 Can create an imaginary cause with an actual effect on any object the user senses.
+The power diminishes the farther away from the user
 ___

 # Soul Inversion
 ## Incomplete Velto Oktae: Sign of the Basilisk - Death Simulation
 ___